labnol/gmail-icons/README.md

 ## Gmail Sender Icons

-[**Gmail Sender Icons**](https://chrome.google.com/webstore/detail/gmail-sender-icons/jniljaamodclkmphgkgkooplflhkadpg?hl=en) adds an icon for the sender's domain in your Gmail and Google inbox making it easy for you to visually identify the sender of the email.
+[**Gmail Sender Icons**](https://chrome.google.com/webstore/detail/gmail-sender-icons/jniljaamodclkmphgkgkooplflhkadpg?hl=en) adds an icon for the email sender's domain in your Gmail inbox making it easy for you to visually and quickly identify the sender of the email.

 ## Email Studio for Gmail